stommen/tif285/BayesianStatistics/BayesianBasics/BayesianBasics.md

 <!-- !split -->
 > According to the frequency definition, however, we are not permitted to use probability theory to tackle this problem.
 This is because the mass of Saturn is a constant and not a random variable; therefore, it has no frequency distribution and so probability theory cannot be used.
 >
-> If the pdf [of Fig. 1.2] had to be interpreted in terms of the frequency definition, we would have to imagine a large ensemble of universes in which everything remains constant apart from the mass of Saturn.
+> If the pdf [of {numref}`fig-sivia-1_2`] had to be interpreted in terms of the frequency definition, we would have to imagine a large ensemble of universes in which everything remains constant apart from the mass of Saturn.

 <!-- !split -->
-> As this scenario appears quite far-fetched, we might be inclined to think of [Fig. 1.2] in terms of the distribution of the measurements of the mass in many repetitions of the experiment.
+> As this scenario appears quite far-fetched, we might be inclined to think [of {numref}`fig-sivia-1_2`] in terms of the distribution of the measurements of the mass in many repetitions of the experiment.
 Although we are at liberty to think about a problem in any way that facilitates its solution, or our understanding of it, having to seek a frequency interpretation for every data analysis problem seems rather perverse.
 > For example, what do we mean by the ‘measurement of the mass’ when the data consist of orbital periods?
 Besides, why should we have to think about many repetitions of an experiment that never happened?
 What we really want to do is to make the best inference of the mass given the (few) data that we actually have; this is precisely the Bayes and Laplace view of probability.